 A minimalist approach to keep bloat at minimum

 LiveCanvas is a minimalist tool to build webpages.
-It focuses on the power of simple HTML, combined with a powerful CSS framework like Bootstrap.
+It focuses on the power of simple HTML and open standards.

-Together with our starter Themes, it helps you build an efficient "pipeline" for your CSS, and in general delivers a lean and efficient foundation to minimize bloat and change WordPress' typical bad reputation.
+Coupled with the Picostrap starter Theme, it helps you build an efficient "pipeline" for your SASS / CSS, and in general delivers a lean and efficient foundation to minimize bloat and overcome WordPress' typical bad reputation between developers.

-The LiveCanvas plugin, contrary to what happens with other builders, does not save into the database some kind of (json array-like) representations of your page, but plain HTML code.
+The LiveCanvas plugin, contrary to what happens with other builders, does not save into the database some kind of (json array-like) representations of your page, but plain, standard HTML code.